fsoubelet/Timeline/README.md

 ## Usage

-When the package is installed in your activated environment, it can be called through `python -m colorframe`.
+When the package is installed in your activated environment, it can be called through `python -m pytimeline`.
 Detailed usage goes as follows:
 ```bash
 Usage: python -m pytimeline [OPTIONS]